dcbark01/baml-agents/README.md

 4. [Interactive BAML Development in Jupyter](notebooks/04_interactive_baml_jupyter.ipynb)
     - See BAML's structured data generation stream _live_ into your Jupyter output cell as the LLM generates it.
     - Interactively inspect the details: Use collapsible sections to view full LLM prompts and responses, optionally grouped by call or session, directly in the notebook.
-    - Chat with your agent: Interactive chat widget right in the notebook, allowing you to ask questions and see the agent's responses in real-time.
+    - Chat with your agent: Interactive chat widget right in the notebook, allowing you to chat with your agent in real-time.

 ## Running the Notebooks